-With the low-carb and keto diet becoming more and more popular, many fast food restaurants are starting to cater for this way of eating, giving ketonians (I hope that's a word) many more fast food options.
+With the low-carb and keto diet becoming more and more popular, many fast food restaurants are starting to cater to this way of eating, giving ketonians (I hope that's a word) many more fast food options.

-Stick to whole non-starchy vegetables, a portion of protein and some healthy fats (either through nuts in a salad or avocado).
-And try as best as you can not drink your calories.
+Stick to whole non-starchy vegetables, a portion of protein, and some healthy fats (either through nuts in a salad or avocado).
+And try as best as you can not to drink your calories.
 In other words, stick to water or if you do enjoy a bit of alcohol then have a low-carb option such as hard liquor or a healthier mixer option such as soda water.

 If in doubt about a particular dish, always ask the waiter to check the ingredients with the chef so that you can make better-informed decisions that align with your diet goals.